GamerA1-99/P2P-Connection-Helper/README.md

 ### For End-Users (Recommended)

 1. Navigate to the **Releases** page of the GitHub repository.
-2. Download the `P2P-Connection-Helper.exe` file from the latest .rar release.
+2. Download the `P2P-Connection-Helper.exe` file and extract it from the latest .rar release also remember to extract the folder named `Internal` .
-3. Run the executable.
+3. Run the executable in the same folder as the `Internal` folder.
 All dependencies are included, and no installation is needed.

 ### For Developers (Running from Source)